siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 together with a flux of momentum across neighboring regions.

-At the fundamental level, the natural candidate must be built from the same transport structure that already appears as energy flow.
-In a sufficiently uniform region, one expects a relation of the general form
+At the fundamental level, the natural candidate is built from the same transport structure that already appears as energy flow.
+In a sufficiently uniform region, it takes the form

 $$
 \mathbf{g}=\mathcal{G}(u,\mathbf{S},k,\ldots),
 $$

-where $k$ denotes the local transport scale of the region and the ellipsis indicates any additional local closure data needed by the actual derivation.
+where $k$ denotes the local transport scale of the region and the ellipsis marks any additional local closure data carried by the actual substrate.

-The exact form of $\mathcal{G}$ is not yet derived here.
-What matters is the logical requirement:
+The logical requirement is:

-> a hydrodynamic limit cannot emerge without a local momentum density built
+> a hydrodynamic limit emerges by building local momentum density from the same
-> from the same underlying transport that carries energy.
+> underlying transport that carries energy.

 ## 206.3 The Next Balance Law: Momentum Continuity

-Once a momentum density is defined, the next required equation is a local balance law of the form
+Once a momentum density is defined, the next equation is a local balance law of the form

 $$
 \partial_t \mathbf{g} + \nabla\cdot\mathbf{T}=0,